samkush/devTinder/homework.md

 - create a custom validate function for gendor
 - Improve db shema - put all appropriate validation on each field in schema
 - Add timestamps in user schema
+- Data Sanitization - Add api validation for each fields